hexacyanide/Realm-Relay/README.md

 ===========

 A relay server, written in Java, designed for constructing and modifying Realm of the Mad God packets.

-Realm Relay v1.1.0 Script Documentation designed for ROTMG v17.3+
+Currently compatible with game client v27.3.1.

 General Information
 -------------------